couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

     }
     ```

-   You can alter this behaviour by using the `on_error` argument.
+   You can alter this behavior by using the `on_error` argument.
 The default value
    is `continue`.
 If you set this value to `stop` then the view response will cease
    the moment an error occurs.
 The returned JSON will contain the error information
    for the node that returned the first error.
 For example: